Have you recently filed for bankruptcy?

 Are you feeling defeated and thinking there is no way you will ever be able to repair your credit?

-Recovering from a bankruptcy can be challenging both financially and emotionally, but it can be done.
+Recovering from bankruptcy can be challenging both financially and emotionally, but it can be done.

-Witnessing both my parents file bankruptcy, I’ve seen first hand the struggles that ensue afterwards.
+Witnessing both of my parents file for bankruptcy, I’ve seen the struggles that ensue afterward firsthand.

 Rebuilding your credit is not easy and can be very challenging.

-If you are willing and able to put in the hard work, become financially disciplined and know you will need to be in it for the long haul, then you can repair your credit and move to living a financially stable life.
+If you are willing and able to put in the hard work, become financially disciplined, and know you will need to be in it for the long haul, then you can repair your credit and move to live a financially stable life.